CalledCracki/GGFeaturesREL/README.md

 _Here you will learn briefly and concisely how to install and set up GGFeatures correctly._

-1. Download the plugin from the official Spigot site. [(LINK COMING SOON)]
+1. Download the plugin from the releases site.
 2. Put the downloaded .jar file into the plugins folder of your server.
 3. Reload your server with /reload.
 4. _Check if there is an error in the console._
 5. With the command /gg you can check if the installation was successful.
-6. In your plugins folder, the "GGFeatures" folder should now have been created.
+6. In your plugins folder, the "GGFeaturesREL" folder should now have been created.

 _In this folder there are even more new files and folders._
 _The file named "config.yml" is the center of your system